|

 other species exist in these reserves and large

 crocs and hippos inhabit the river.
-Leopard, lion,
+Leopard,

-treat is that leopards are commonly seen in daylight.
+unusual treat is that leopards are commonly

 Birds